My Relapse: Out And Back In, To Begin Again

 Many people deny to themselves that they are in the spiral of addiction for as long as possible, especially if they can hide it well.
 They may even think they have control over their addictions, but honestly, a relapse that goes untreated rarely ends well.

-If you have had a relapse you are not alone, it happens to the best of us.
+If you have had a relapse, you are not alone, it happens to the best of us.
 It's important not to dwell on it; we can learn from our mistakes.
-Give up hope of a better past, stop beating yourself up.
-Look back but don't stare, and end the pity party for one, because none of that will help you move forward.
+Let someone know you need help.